learn

 In today's data-driven world, marketing measurements play a crucial role in helping businesses understand the effectiveness of their marketing efforts and make informed decisions.

-Three key marketing measurements—Multi-Touch Attribution (MTA), Marketing Mix Modeling (MMM), and Incrementality Testing—have become every day more essential for marketers seeking to optimize their marketing ROI.
+Three key marketing measurements — Multi-Touch Attribution (MTA), Marketing Mix Modeling (MMM), and Incrementality Testing — have become increasingly essential for marketers seeking to optimize their marketing ROI.

-This blog post will give you a glimpse of the current state of these marketing measurements, their challenges, and their potential impact on marketing ROI in the future.
+This article covers the current state of these marketing measurements, their challenges, and their potential impact on marketing ROI in the future.

 1. Multi-Touch Attribution (MTA)

-MTA is a method of attributing marketing success across different touchpoints in a customer’s journey (the one used by google analytics).
+MTA is a method of attributing marketing success across different touchpoints in a customer's journey (the approach used by Google Analytics).

-Since 2010 it has been used as a gold standard for measurement in the digital era thanks to his free availability and for his deterministic accuracy.
+Since 2010 it has been used as a gold standard for measurement in the digital era, thanks to its free availability and deterministic accuracy.

-However, in recent years, MTA also has its limitations, including difficulties in accurately attributing credit to each touchpoint and the impact of privacy regulations on data collection.
+However, in recent years, MTA has also faced limitations — including difficulties in accurately attributing credit to each touchpoint and the impact of privacy regulations on data collection.

-The future of MTA will likely involve the increased use of statistics and machine learning to improve attribution accuracy and include into the measurement stack MMM and incrementality tests
+The future of MTA will likely involve the increased use of statistics and machine learning to improve attribution accuracy, and the integration of MMM and incrementality tests into the measurement stack.

 2. Marketing Mix Modeling (MMM)